charlesbel/Microsoft-Rewards-Farmer/README.md

 * Run the following commands from within your files folder to build the image:
   * `docker build -t yournamehere/msrewardfarmer`
 * Run one of the following commands below to start the container
-  * `docker run --name msrewardfarmer -d yournamehere/msrewardfarmer`
+  * `docker run --name msrewardfarmer -v /data:/path/to/your/data -d yournamehere/msrewardfarmer`

 You can add some environment variables as well for further control over things like scheduling (early stages).

-Example: `docker run --name msrewardfarmer --env MRF_AUTO_RUN_DAILY=True -d yournamehere/msrewardfarmer`
+Example: `docker run --name msrewardfarmer -v /data:/path/to/your/data --env MRF_AUTO_RUN_DAILY=True -d yournamehere/msrewardfarmer`

 | Environment Var Name | Expected Type | Default Value | Description                                                                                                                                                        |
 |----------------------|---------------|---------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|